jtrinka/Gemineats/README.md

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://gemineats.streamlit.app/)

 Gemineats is a user-friendly app that leverages custom prompt engineering, Google's Gemini-pro large language multimodal AI model, and streamlit to offer delicious, unique, and fun recipes sure to wow family and guests.
-This repository contains the software that is used for prompt engineering, standing up the Google API, and defining the streamlit app.
-The app is hosted [here](https://gemineats.streamlit.app/).
+This repository contains the software that is used to deploy the app.
+The Gemineats app is hosted [here](https://gemineats.streamlit.app/).

 ## Core Features

 The base prompt that is leveraged in Gemineats specifies that the Gemini-pro model is to act as a meal recommendation engine and should return an answer in a template form.
 The app then offers the following two types of prompting that accompany the base prompt:

 1. Recommended Prompt - Leverages user selections and under-the-hood prompt engineering to make a meal recommendation
-2. Custom Prompt - Leverages exact user input with the base prompt in the meal recommendation
+2. Custom Prompt - Leverages exact user input with the base prompt in crafting the meal recommendation

 ### Recommended Prompt Features